sunnykumar26/chatter_app/README.md

 ### Features

 - **Real-Time Communication**: Users can send and receive messages instantly, creating a smooth and responsive chatting experience.
-- **User Authentication**: Secure user authentication ensures that only authorized users can access the chat application.
 - **Chat Rooms**: Users can join different chat rooms based on their interests or preferences, enabling group conversations.
-- **Message History**: Chat history is stored in the database, allowing users to view previous messages even after logging out.

 ### Demo